Thai Bodywork & Thai Medicine

 Traditional Thai Bodywork (Nuad Borarn) was once part of a comprehensive, multifaceted approach to health and healing.
 Patient treatments included in-depth therapeutic bodywork which addressed the entire body from the feet to the head, structural alignment, acupressure, visceral manipulation, and employed herbal compresses to ease pain and soften joints, as well as increase circulation.
 On the purely physical level, a panoply of therapeutic modalities were employed to treat the body, attempting to restore balance in 42 elements subdivided into four groups: air, wind, fire, earth.
 A prescribed diet and herbal decoctions, as well as cupping and Reusi Dat Ton where frequently an intrinsic aspect of healing.
 A Thai doctor's (mo boran) focus was not solely on physiological ailments, but also addressed mental state, social and emotional relationships, and spiritual imbalances.

-Due to the confluence of history and geography, Thai bodywork has been influenced by healing traditions of India, the Himalayas (Tibet), Southern China and Laos.
-However, contrary to modern marketing terms and inaccurate knowledge of historical context, Thai bodywork is not a passive form of yoga.
+Contrary to modern marketing terms and inaccurate knowledge of historical context, Thai bodywork is not a passive form of yoga.
 The melding and linking of Hatha yoga to Thai bodywork is a widespread and unfortunate misconception: terms such as 'Thai Yoga Therapy', 'Thai Yoga Massage', and 'Lazy Man's Yoga' do not show respect or recognition for cultural authenticity, or recognize the origins of Thai Massage, which is in fact rooted in the purely Thai tradition of Reusi Dat Ton.
 For further perspective on Thai bodywork and loss of cultural authenticity in current times, as well as a frank commentary by a scholar and Thai practitioner who is highly respected both in Thailand and in the Thai medicine community, please go to this article on our Perspectives page.

 There are said to be Northern and Southern styles of Thai bodywork.
 This terminology is for purposes of distinction rather than reflecting a true bifurcation in northern and southern practices.
 There are up to five if not six distinct regional influences in Thai bodwork and traditional Thai therapies.
 Loosely and generally speaking, the 'northern' style is based upon the older, indigenous Lanna-Thai medicine tradition, whereas the newer acupressure protocols associated with 'southern' style have more recent origins at Wat Pho in Bangkok, the first systematized and formalized school of Thai Massage and medicine.